 Adderall functions as a potent stimulant, and it’s not always easy to see when someone is abusing it.
 Some Adderall addiction symptoms include restlessness, excitability and talking too much.
 People who are addicted to Adderall also do not look like the average stereotypical drug user.
 They tend to be students, athletes or young professionals.
-However, if you or a loved one are showing these symptoms, you need an Adderall addiction treatment center in Tampa, FL.
+However, if you or a loved one are showing these symptoms, you need an Adderall addiction treatment program in Tampa, FL.

 Recognizing Adderall Addiction